ignaciolarranaga/intl-utils/README.md

 export default withRouter(HomePage);
 ```

-Where `index.translations` is as follows:
+Where `translations.js` is as follows:
 ```
 /* spellchecker: disable */
 module.exports = {